China meat smuggling crackdown stokes risky underground trade

 Once in China, the meat is transported, often in unrefrigerated trucks, to massive wholesale markets across the country’s south, where it is finally put back in cold storage and sold on to supermarkets, processing plants and rural markets across the country.

-Among the biggest is the Red Star cold meat market in Hunan, site of one recent bust, whose sprawling warehouses cover an area the size of 17 football pitches.
+Among the biggest is the Red Star cold meat market in Hunan, site of one recent bust, whose sprawling warehouses cover an area the size of 17 soccer pitches.

 Changsha customs say around one-third of the 800,000 tonnes of meat that goes through it every year is from “unclear origins” outside mainland China.